 Today the industry is maturing with a handful of good quality established sportsbooks.
 We are seeing the first good attempts at

-- Betting exchanges, such as 1xBit (review, bettors in the must use a VPN) and BetBTC (review).
+- Betting exchanges, such as 1xBit (review, American bettors are geo-blocked.) and BetBTC (review).

 - Parimutuel betting providers, such as Lunarbets (Edit: Lunarbets changed from parimutuel to fixed odds).